ilhan007/ui5con-web-component/docs/4_Use_WebComps_in_Smart_Store_app.md

 The project has a `package.json` and it is prepared to be published to NPM in a productive scenario, this is exactly what you would do.
 However, for the hands-on, we will simulate as if the components were published on NPM with the usage of `npm link`.

-Run the following command in the project's root:
+Run the following command in the project's root (keep the server running, run the command in another terminal if needed):

 ```sh
 npm link